 Lubricant helps to keep things wet, and for many kinds of sex wetness is important.
-So this post is all about lubricant, whether you need it or not, what kinds you can use and where to get it.
+So this post is all about lube and whether you need it or not.
+Also what kinds you can use and where to get it.

 What does lubricant do?

-Lube (that’s what the cool kids call it) is a liquid that you can use to keep sexy times wet (yes that’s the second time I’ve used that word, just be glad I’m not saying ‘moist’).
-There are lots of different kinds of lubricants but the ones designed for sex usually come in little sachets or in pump bottles in different sizes (you can also get giant buckets of it – seriously).
+Lube is a liquid that you can use to keep sexy times wet (I’m not saying ‘moist’).
+Lubricants designed for sex usually come in little sachets or in pump bottles in different sizes.
 Lubricants don’t prevent pregnancy or STIs, they just make sex more comfortable and pleasurable.

-Lube prevents friction from rubbing and so it is useful for lots of different sexual acts like massaging, humping, stroking, and masturbating.
-It can be used for sex with someone but also sex with yourself (some lads I used to work with called it bashing cream) and as well as preventing friction (and damaging skin) it can also make this kind of sex feel more pleasurable.
+Lube prevents friction from rubbing and so it is useful for lots of different sexual acts.
+You know, massaging, humping, stroking, and masturbating.
+It can be used for sex with someone but also sex with yourself.
+Some lads I used to work with called it bashing cream.
+As well as preventing friction (and damaging skin) it can also make this kind of sex feel more pleasurable.

 For entry sex wetness is actually pretty important.
-Vaginal and anal sex involves fingers, toys, or penises coming into contact with some pretty delicate bits of the body – so it’s important that this kind of sex doesn’t have too much friction or it can cause damage.
+Vaginal and anal sex involves fingers, toys, or penises coming into contact with some pretty delicate bits of the body.
+So it’s important that this kind of sex doesn’t have too much friction or it can cause damage.
 Being relaxed and sexually aroused is important but so is being wet.
 The vagina can get wet when aroused (more on this below) but the anus doesn’t really.
-So if you are going to have any kind of anal sex you should probably get some actual lube (more on where to get it below).
+If you are going to have anal sex you should probably get some actual lube (more on where to get it below).

 Vaginas and lube, it’s a little complicated